-The Clover Valley Beer Festival is Vancouver’s newest beer-tasting event that took place on Saturday, August 11, at the Cloverdale Fairgrounds in 2018.
+The Clover Valley Beer Festival is a Metro Vancouver’s beer-tasting event that takes place in August at the Cloverdale Fairgrounds.

 The Clover Valley Beer Festival